section-engineering-education/engineering-education/articles/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/index.md

 ---
 In this tutorial, you will learn how to create an application that uses Google Maps API to determine the precise location of another user.
 This will be achieved by saving the user's location on the Firebase Realtime Database and then retrieving the data from another device.
 <!--more-->
-Location services are used by many applications including social apps such as Facebook, Twitter, and Instagram.
+Location services have recentlly become common amonmg social apps that we use from day to day.
 Furthermore, these services can be used to track a lost or stolen device.
 Therefore, knowing how to implement location services can allow you to create more productive applications.

 ### Goal
-From this tutorial, you will learn how to create two simple applications to aid with location tracking.
+From this tutorial, you will be able to come up with two simple applications to aid with location tracking.
 These projects use the Google Maps API and Firebase's Realtime Database.

 ### Pre-requisites
 - A good understanding of Kotlin in Android development.